For teams shipping pages with coding agents

 What you get

-Not a generic export.
-Real code your team can review.
+Not a mockup.
+A route your team can review.

 Page type Output